PabloPiaggi/EnvironmentFinder/README.md

 These examples are useful to play with and get a grasp of the tool.
 The *Upload* option should be used to analyze a configuration stored in the user's hard drive.
 Once a configuration file has been uploaded the user can switch to the *Choose* option and the file should appear in the dropdown choices.
-Any configuration supported by the ASE library can be used.
+Any file format supported by the ASE library can be used.
 A complete list can be found [here](https://wiki.fysik.dtu.dk/ase/ase/io/io.html).
-ASE determines the file type by its extension so be sure to name the file properly!
+ASE determines the file format by its extension so be sure to name the file properly!

 ### Define environments
 The *Define environments* tab is where the user defines the environments.